Getting Started With Networked Games

 It is not possible to run multiple simultaneous instances of a networked game on a single development computer.

-When launching to multiple machines for network testing, we recommend that you load multiple copies of your solution into separate Visual Studio instances, one per machine.
+When you launch to multiple machines for network testing, we recommend that you load multiple copies of your solution into separate Visual Studio instances, one per machine.

-For a system link game, any one of the following hardware configurations may be used to test a networked game:
+For a system link game, you can use any one of the following hardware configurations to test a networked game:

 - One development computer and one Xbox 360 console (running one instance of the game on a Windows-based computer and one on Xbox 360).
-The creator will require one LIVE Silver and one Creators Club membership to run code on the Xbox 360.
+The creator needs one LIVE Silver and one Creators Club membership to run code on the Xbox 360.

 - One development computer and one client computer (running one instance of the game on each Windows-based computer).
-Creators cannot run two networked XNA Framework games at the same time on the same computer, so creators will need a second machine to run a second game instance for testing purposes.
+Creators cannot run two networked XNA Framework games at the same time on the same computer.
+Creators need a second machine to run a second game instance for testing purposes.
 No LIVE memberships or Creators Club memberships are required for this scenario.

 - One development computer and one Xbox 360 console (running one instance of the game on the development computer and one on the Xbox 360).
-The creator will need two LIVE Gold memberships and two Creators Club memberships (one pair for each machine) for this scenario.
+The creator needs two LIVE Gold memberships and two Creators Club memberships (one pair for each machine) for this scenario.

 - One development computer and one client computer (running one instance of the game on each computer).
-The creator will requre two LIVE Gold memberships and two Creators Club memberships (one pair for each machine).
+The creator needs two LIVE Gold memberships and two Creators Club memberships (one pair for each machine).

 - One development computer and two Xbox 360 consoles (running one instance of the game on each Xbox 360 console).
-The creator will require two LIVE Gold memberships and two Creators Club memberships (one set for each machine).
+The creator needs two LIVE Gold memberships and two Creators Club memberships (one set for each machine).